ErpNetDocs/tech/modules/projects/agile/configuration-and-structure/project-definitions/projects.md

 > This allows each Project to display only the fields and panels relevant to its type.
 >
 *For examples of real-world Projects and their types, see Project Types.

+### Responsibility and collaboration settings

+Each Project must have a designated **Owner** — the person responsible for its execution and coordination.

+**Configuration path:** *Project definition → Basic panel → Owner field*
+*Display panel name:* **Basic**
+*System panel name:* **Project**
+*Display field name:* **Owner**
+*System field name:* **Primary User**

+If the Project is initiated by or serves an external party, a **Customer** can also be specified.
+However, for internal initiatives, this field may remain empty.

+Optionally, a **Social Group** may be assigned to the Project.
+This group represents the team or department involved in the discussions and decision-making related to the Project.

+**Configuration path:**
+*Project definition → Advanced panel → Customer and Social Group fields*
+*Display panel name:* **Advanced**
+*System panel name:* **Project**

+### WIP (work-in-progress) Limits

+WIP Limits are an optional tool that restricts the number of Cases that are allowed to remain in specific workflow states within a Project.
+They are designed to prevent:

+- Overloading teams or individual employees
+- Cases remaining too long in the same state without progressing

+WIP Limits promote balanced work distribution and support more efficient progress by encouraging smart resource allocation.

+A separate WIP limit can be defined for each of the following System States:
+**CONSIDER**, **READY**, **IN PROGRESS**

+If a limit is exceeded, the system will block transitions to the respective state until the number of Cases in that state within the Case’s Project is reduced.

+**Configuration path:** *Project Definition → WIP Limits panel → Consider, Ready, and In Progress fields*
+*Display panel name:* **WIP Limits**
+*System panel name:* **Project**
+*Display field name:* **Consider WIP Limit, Ready WIP Limit, and In Progress WIP Limit fields**
+*System field name:* **Consider WIP Limit, Ready WIP Limit, and In Progress WIP Limit fields**